restorando/graphql-query-whitelist/README.md

 * MemoryStore
 * RedisStore (needs to have [ioredis](https://github.com/luin/ioredis) installed)

+The `RedisStore` receives the [same constructor arguments as ioredis](https://github.com/luin/ioredis#connect-to-redis).

 # Storing and retrievieng queries

 There are 2 ways of storing and retrieving queries